 - The interest rate is good.

 - You are on good terms with the lender.
-If you are on poor terms with the lender they may reaffirm and still repossess the car after your bankruptcy is over, suing you for the deficiency.
+If you are on poor terms with the lender they might reaffirm and then, repossess the car after your bankruptcy is over and sue you for the deficiency.

 Alternatively, you can sometimes redeem your car and buy it from the bank by filing a motion with the court under Chapter 7 for the replacement value.
 This option is only available for you to owe more than the car is worth.